Around town / Public meetings in local communities this week

 Also this week:

-The Town Board will meet Wednesday at 6 p.m. for agenda review, with a regular meeting following at 7:30.
-Both are in the Town Hall, 8500 Boston State Road.
+* The Town Board will meet at 6 p.m.
+Wednesday for agenda review and at 7:30 p.m. for its regular session.
+Both meetings are in the Town Hall and open to the public.

-The Zoning Board of Appeals will meet Thursday at 7 p.m. in Town Hall.

 >Buffalo